Complete guide to sustainable boubou: choosing ethical and responsible African fashion

 • The material — linen, cotton, natural silk versus polyester or acrylic

-• The embroideries — handmade, irregular and in relief, versus flat printed
+• The embroideries — handmade, irregular and raised, versus flat printed

-• The finishes — sewn braids, neat cufflinks, regular topstitching
+• The finishes — sewn braids, carefully chosen cufflinks, regular topstitching

-• The weight — a quality fabric has body and does not wrinkle at the first wear
+• The weight — a quality fabric has body and doesn't wrinkle easily

 • Recommended care — noble materials require special care, a sign of their quality

-At BouBouQueens, we carefully select each fabric and each embroidery is done by hand.
-Delivery is available in France, Belgium, Senegal and worldwide.
+At BouBouQueens, we carefully select each fabric, and every embroidery is done by hand.
+Delivery is available in France, Belgium, Senegal, and worldwide.
 Returns are free for 14 days.

 Slow fashion and boubou: a philosophy of sustainable style

-Choosing a quality boubou means adopting a slow fashion approach: fewer purchases, but pieces you truly love and wear for a long time.
+Choosing a quality boubou means embracing a slow fashion approach: fewer purchases, but pieces you truly love and wear for a long time.

 Building a capsule wardrobe with timeless boubous